 One man’s tale from the land of Graham Greene.

 The street was still empty, and he became increasingly aware of his own presence.
-Far from blending into the background, he felt exposed and vulnerable.
+He felt exposed and vulnerable.
 A window opened and then abruptly closed.
 The sound was deafeningly close, and it made him take a double intake of breath.
 Without removing the cigarette, he coughed from the corner of his mouth and then wiped away a smear of nicotine-stained phlegm with the back of his hand.
-It left a yellowish mark that he slid down the side of his coat.
+It left a yellowish mark that he wiped down the side of his coat.
 It blended in without really leaving any visible discolouration.
 This was not his first drop off.
 Far from it, but it was the first at this spot, and like any new rendezvous point, he was extra cautious.

 While he kept his head bent down, his eyes flickered up and down the street.
 Stepping out, he looked around the corner.
 The car was still there.
 It was innocent enough, and he did not know why it drew his attention.
 He forced himself to look away and quickly stepped back to the doorway.
 Staring at something was a bad habit and could often lead you into trouble.
 People could be so easily offended these days.
 The temptation to look at his watch grew stronger, but he resisted.
 His instincts told him that something was wrong.
 While his cigarette was only half-finished, he decided to abandon the meeting.
 Pinching out the tip, he slipped the inert end into his pocket.
 The paper with its coded message was inside his coat pocket.
 Lifting it out, he folded it more tightly and popped it into his mouth.
 Before he moved away, he waited for the thin paper to soften and then swallowed.
 With no other evidence to incriminate him and ignoring his briefcase, he moved away from the protection of the doorway.
 He walked slowly back across the cobbled road with his head down.

 While he did not look directly at the car, his peripheral vision picked up a movement.
 Both front doors opened, and two men with matching black leather jackets got out and walked purposely towards him.
 There was no mistaking their intent, and it was pointless to try and run.
 He stopped halfway across the road and looked up.
 He was not armed, and his only defence was to act as innocently as possible, but one look at their faces told him that his time was up.
-In a final act of surrender he turned and raised his hands above his head, palms towards them and fingers splayed.
-Maybe he would live to fight another day?
+He turned towards them in a final act of surrender and placed his hands out together, with his palms upwards and fingers slightly splayed.
+He noticed that they had started to sweat again.